Free Kitchen Hacks eBook

 This is more of a sipping drink as it’s very whiskey-forward, so it’s best if the ice melts slowly.
 The bigger the ice, the slower it will melt, and the less watered down your drink will get.

 If you’re anything like me, you have sipping whiskeys and mixing whiskeys.
 There are only a few that I will gladly enjoy over ice.
-Since this cocktail has equal parts whiskey and mixer, you’ll want to use one you thoroughly enjoy on it’s own.
+Since this cocktail is made up of a majority whiskey, you may want to use a nice one here.

 5 from 1 vote